jkaiser87/VOL3D/README.md

 - adapt colors (either add a plot by Group or Channel option or choose a different "color by" value) and click "Create Plot" to get the full overview.
 - You can calculate overlap between each volume with each other ("Calculate overlap btw Volumes")
 - Or select brain structures to calculate overlap between volumes vs. those brain structures
+- Both options return a CSV file with volume area as well as estimated overlap (voxel based)

+- "Save Plot" saves the currently displayed plot to a file For additional splitting and coloring options, check the "Batch processing" options.

 ### Summary Output